weissenberger/multians/README.md

-# MULTIANS - Massively Parallel ANS decoding on GPUs
+# MULTIANS - Massively Parallel ANS Decoding on GPUs

 An implementation of a novel algorithm for ANS (Asymmetric Numeral Systems) decoding on GPUs.